 Mistletoe Extracts (PDQ®)–Patient Version

 - Mistletoe is one of the most widely studied complementary and alternative medicine therapies in people with cancer.
-In certain European countries, preparations made from European mistletoe are among the most prescribed drugs for patients with cancer (see Question 1).
+In Europe, mistletoe extracts are among the most prescribed drugs for patients with cancer (see Question 1).

-- Mistletoe extracts are usually given by injection under the skin or, less often, into a vein, into the pleural cavity, or into the tumor. (see Question 4).
+- Mistletoe extracts are usually given by injection under the skin or, less often, into a vein, into the pleural cavity, or into a tumor (see Question 2).

-- Very few harmful side effects have been reported from the use of mistletoe extract (see Question 7).
+- Few side effects have been reported from the use of mistletoe extracts (see Question 5).

 - The U.S. Food and Drug Administration (FDA) has not approved mistletoe as a treatment for cancer or any other medical condition (see Question 6).

 Questions and Answers About Mistletoe